merchantprotocol/documentation/docs/05_Magento_v1/01_Multiple_Warehouse_Plus/07_Multiple_Mode_Scenarios.md

-In the given article we will explore some complex scenarios for Multiple Warehouse Mode Options.
+In the given article, we will explore some complex scenarios for Multiple Warehouse Mode Options.

 Throughout this article, we’ll be referring to the initial data and tables.